Skip to main content

 tsm package install Install a package into a target environment.

-tsm package artifact Create an installation artifact with pre-computed diff.
+tsm package artifact Create a deployment artifact (full or incremental).

 tsm package publish Publish an artifact to a repository (Nexus, Harbor).